Pacheco Reservoir: Pacheco Reservoir Expansion Project

 Valley Water is currently exploring the project design and evaluating environmental impacts.
-Valley Water published the Draft Environmental Impact Report (DEIR) on November 17, 2021, and the public comment period ended on February 15, 2022.
+Valley Water published the Draft Environmental Impact Report on November 17, 2021, and the public comment period ended on February 15, 2022.
 During the April 18, 2022 Valley Water Capital Improvement Program Committee Meeting, staff indicated that Valley Water had received roughly 180 public comments, many from state and federal agencies.
-Several comments from state and federal agencies identify deficiencies in the DEIR.
-California Department of Fish and Wildlife commented that as a whole the DEIR “lacks sufficient information for CDFW to fully assess the magnitude of the Proposed Project’s environmental impacts and which mitigation measure may be necessary.”
+Several comments from state and federal agencies identify deficiencies in the draft environmental impact report.
+California Department of Fish and Wildlife commented that as a whole the draft report “lacks sufficient information for CDFW to fully assess the magnitude of the Proposed Project’s environmental impacts and which mitigation measure may be necessary.”
 Additionally, CDFW had concerns regarding changes in flow regimes, impacts to steelhead, improper water temperature analysis, harmful algal blooms and several others.

 Valley Water is required to obtain Division of Safety of Dams (DSOD) approval for any dam constructed within the state.
 The DSOD commented that it had written a letter on November 1, 2021, rejecting the hardfill dam included in the proposed project due to significant uncertainties and risks to public safety.
 As of May 31, 2022, Valley Water has not indicated a new proposed project that may meet DSOD requirements.

 Valley Water anticipates the completion of design, permit approvals, and environmental document to be completed in 2024 and construction to begin in 2025.
-The California State Water Resources Control Board's (SWRCB) DEIR comment letter, however, describes the water permits and approvals needed for the project.
-Calling into question Valley Water's timeline, SWRCB's comment indicates that the water rights approval process may take several years to complete.
+However, the California State Water Resources Control Board's comment letter on the draft environmental impact report describes the water permits and approvals needed for the project.
+Calling into question Valley Water's timeline, the board's comment indicates that the water rights approval process may take several years to complete.